drbaselali/earth-obs/README.md

 Project Workflow:

-1- Data gathering and clearning
+1- Data gathering and cleaning

 2- Statistical and correlation estimations